-A focal point for the City's West Waterfront Vision, Harbourside Waterfront is a vibrant mixed-use residential/commercial area with a maximum density permitted of 2.05 times the lot area (or FSR) with potential rental housing density bonus to a maximum of 2.2 FSR and a minimum commercial density of 0.70 FSR.
+A focal point for the City's West Waterfront Vision, Harbourside Waterfront is a vibrant mixed-use residential/commercial area with a maximum density permitted of 2.05 times the lot area (or FSR) with potential rental housing density bonus to a maximum of 2.2 FSR.
 In certain locations purely residential or commercial projects may be appropriate.
 Building heights are expected to vary through the project area, with the maximum of 28 metres planned for the tallest buildings (up to four of the total) with the majority of buildings at 22 metres or lower.
+[Bylaw 8431, October 5, 2015]